ucsd-cse15l-w23/ucsd-cse15l-w23.github.io/pages/pages-root-folder/index.md

 ## Frequently Asked Questions

-For now, this page is a placeholder and holds frequently asked questions about the course.
-This site will switch to containing the official course website and syllabus at the start of winter quarter (January 2023).

 **Q: I'm also taking Math 18, or some other course whose final exam time overlaps with CSE15L.
 What should I do?**